-Once you have determined your common law employees and your total of full-time employees, an important detail in completing your ACA reporting is verifying your employees’ taxpayer identification numbers (TIN).
+Once you have determined your common law employees and your total of full-time employees, an important detail in completing your ACA reporting is verifying your employee TINs (Tax Identification Numbers).

 Failing to include an employee’s TIN, or providing the wrong TIN, could result in having your filing rejected, requiring corrections, re-issuing of employee copies, and potential penalties from the IRS.
 It is crucial to verify that you have the correct employee TIN information in order to avoid such consequences.